filecoin-project/specs/bootstrap.md

 # Filecoin Bootstrapping Routine

-This spec describes the Filecoin bootstrapping protocol, it must be read along with:
+This spec describes the Filecoin bootstrapping protocol.
+It describes how nodes build a peer set and catch up to the current chain head when initially connecting to the network, or resuming activity after some time.
+It must be read along with:

 - [Sync](sync.md) on how Filecoin nodes sync with bootstrap nodes to catch up to the chain and stay synced after the initial bootstrapping has occured.
 The `Syncer` interface and many of the methods used here are defined in the sync spec.